PrestaShop/prestashop-specs/content/1.7/back-office/advanced-parameters/team/permissions-listing.md

 ### Salesman profile Module permissions

 There are **View**, **Configure** and **Uninstall** Permissions in the Module panel, and all the permissions are Disabled by default.

+## Multistores functionality

+Multistores are not impacted in the permission UI.
+Multistores top-right widget is available only in All Shops context.